AstraZeneca/KAZU/docs/ontology_parser.rst

     Prior to Kazu 2.0, the internal curation system of Kazu was cumbersome to use/explain.
 We recommend upgrading to Kazu 2.0 or later as soon as possible.

-Points 1-4 above are handled by the :class:`.CuratedTerm` concept and :class:`.Synonym` concept.
+Points 1-4 above are handled by the :class:`.OntologyStringResource` concept and :class:`.Synonym` concept.
 Point 5 is handled by the :class:`.CombinatorialSynonymGenerator` class.
 Point 6 is handled by the :class:`.AutoCurator` class.
 Point 7 is handled by :meth:`.OntologyParser.generate_clean_default_curations` (and controlled by the ``run_upgrade_report`` flag).
-Point 8 is handled by the :class:`.CuratedTermConflictAnalyser` class (and controlled by the ``run_curation_report`` flag).
+Point 8 is handled by the :class:`.OntologyStringConflictAnalyser` class (and controlled by the ``run_curation_report`` flag).

 The flow of an ontology parser to handling the underlying strings is as follows:

-1) On first initialisation, the set of :class:`.SynonymTerm`\s an ontology produces is converted into a set of :class:`.CuratedTerm`.
+1) On first initialisation, the set of :class:`.SynonymTerm`\s an ontology produces is converted into a set of :class:`.OntologyStringResource`.
 This happens via :func:`.syn_terms_to_curations`.
-2) If configured, the :class:`.CombinatorialSynonymGenerator` is executed to generate additional forms for each :class:`.CuratedTerm`.
+2) If configured, the :class:`.CombinatorialSynonymGenerator` is executed to generate additional forms for each :class:`.OntologyStringResource`.
-3) If configured, the :class:`.AutoCurator` is executed to adjust the default behaviour for each :class:`.CuratedTerm`.
+3) If configured, the :class:`.AutoCurator` is executed to adjust the default behaviour for each :class:`.OntologyStringResource`.
-4) The final set of the automatically generated :class:`.CuratedTerm`\s is serialised in the model pack.
+4) The final set of the automatically generated :class:`.OntologyStringResource`\s is serialised in the model pack.
 This is required when upgrading to a new version of the ontology, and can also be used as the basis for human curations (supplied via a seperate file to the ``curations_path`` argument to :class:`.OntologyParser`).
-5) The automatically generated set of :class:`.CuratedTerm` is guaranteed to be consistent.
+5) The automatically generated set of :class:`.OntologyStringResource` is guaranteed to be consistent.
 However, it can be difficult to determine whether any additional human curations will cause a conflict.
-Therefore, the :class:`.CuratedTermConflictAnalyser` will run each time the :meth:`.OntologyParser.populate_databases` method is called (once per python process, or as long as ``force=True``).
+Therefore, the :class:`.OntologyStringConflictAnalyser` will run each time the :meth:`.OntologyParser.populate_databases` method is called (once per python process, or as long as ``force=True``).
 This will throw an exception in the case of conflicts, describing the human curations that need to be adjusted.
-When the human :class:`.CuratedTerm` are consistent, they will override their automatically generated equivalents, ensuring the human curated behaviour takes precedent over the automatically curated version.
+When the human :class:`.OntologyStringResource` are consistent, they will override their automatically generated equivalents, ensuring the human curated behaviour takes precedent over the automatically curated version.
 If ``run_curation_report`` is set on :class:`.OntologyParser`, a report will be generated alongside the ontology file that describe what human curations are obsolete/broken/superfluous.
-6) Finally, when upgrading an ontology, the serialised set of automatically produced :class:`.CuratedTerm` from step 4 is used to compare the new and old ontologies, migrating terms where possible and describing the differences between the old and the new versions.
+6) Finally, when upgrading an ontology, the serialised set of automatically produced :class:`.OntologyStringResource` from step 4 is used to compare the new and old ontologies, migrating terms where possible and describing the differences between the old and the new versions.
 The results are summarised in a report inside the Kazu model pack, alongside the original ontology input data.